Al-Amin Kazeem: St Patrick's Athletic

 On 1 July 2024, Kazeem signed a multi-year contract with League of Ireland Premier Division club St Patrick's Athletic.
 He made his debut for the club on 4 July 2024, replacing Anthony Breslin in the 79th minute of a 1–0 loss away to Waterford.
 On 1 August 2024, he made his first career appearance in European competition, coming off the bench away to Vaduz of Liechtenstein as his side drew 2–2 at the Rheinpark Stadion for a 5–3 aggregate win, to set up a tie with Sabah of Azerbaijan.
 On 30 September 2024, Kazeem scored his first goal for the club, an 88th minute winner in a 3–2 victory in a Dublin Derby away to rivals Shelbourne which he scored with his first touch of the game having replaced Brandon Kavanagh from the bench a minute earlier.
 On 8 October 2024, Kazeem was part of the Pats side that defeated St Mochta's 2–1 in the final of the 2023–24 Leinster Senior Cup.
 On 20 July 2025, Kazeem scored his first goal of the season in an 8–0 win at home to UCC in the FAI Cup.
 On 14 August 2025, he made his first start in European competition, winning a penalty for his side after just 11 seconds in an eventual 3–2 loss away to Turkish giants Beşiktaş in the UEFA Conference League.
+He scored 2 goals in 38 appearances in all competitions during his 18 months at the club, before being released at the end of his contract in November 2025.

+Galway United

+On 6 January 2026, Kazeem returned to his former loan club Galway United, this time on a permanent basis ahead of the 2026 season.